 BOP is currently available across Warwickshire for GPs, IAPT Practitioners, Mental Health Professionals within Warwickshire County Council and Coventry and Warwickshire Partnership Trust, Occupational Health within public bodies and Wellbeing Centres to prescribe for their patients and service users

-Books can be selected using the list on the prescription form and brief descriptions of the books:Books on Prescription: guide for prescribers (PDF, 814.43 KB) Reading Well Books On Prescription Form (PDF, 233.66 KB) Books on Prescription: list of books and audio CDs (PDF, 1.65 MB) Books on Prescription: dementia book list (PDF, 528.89 KB) Books On Prescription: user guide (PDF, 564.05 KB)
+Books can be selected using the list on the prescription form and brief descriptions of the books:Books on Prescription: guide for prescribers (PDF, 814.43 KB) Books On Prescription: Reading Well Form (PDF, 228.52 KB) Books on Prescription: books and audio CDs list (PDF, 1.54 MB) Books on Prescription: dementia book list (PDF, 528.89 KB) Books On Prescription: user guide (PDF, 564.05 KB)

 Any other organisations can signpost people to the library, as the books are available for anyone using the library to read and borrow.
 If you would like to become a Prescriber, please contact the BOP Coordinator – see contact details below.